-Kana Morimura is a partner in the Corporate Group of the Tokyo Office.
+Kana Morimura is a partner in the Litigation practice of the Tokyo Office.

 - One of the major Japanese companies and its affiliates in a potential FCPA violation matter and internal investigation